Sports

 Girls' Touch Rugby

 Touch rugby focuses on developing running ability, agility, fast strategic thinking & ball handling skills such as catching and passing.
-It's a fast pace game which keeps coaches, players & supporters on their toes at all times.
+It's a fast-paced game which keeps coaches, players & supporters on their toes at all times.

 Ultimate Frisbee